cmu15122/q-prime/README.md

     ```

 ## Setting Up the Database
 The server currently uses a PostgreSQL database.
-For the summer '22 development team, we're currently developing using a database hosted on Heroku - ping Pranav for details.
+The live database is hosted on our VM - ping Pranav for details.

 You can also set up a local database to test.
 Run the command below:
 ```